15 Best Places to Visit in New Mexico

 How far out?
 Imagine the journey of an extra-terrestrial, coming from another galaxy, crashing somewhere on a Roswell ranch.
 Was it a nuclear surveillance balloon?
 A rocket ship?
 And what happened to the extra-terrestrials on board?
 Roswell has turned these questions into a reputation so vast, it has inspired a science fiction TV series aptly entitled ...
 Roswell.

-The UFO incident that allegedly happened in 1947, preceded by rocket research in the 1930s, are the jet fuel that ignite creative artists, museum owners, and business people in enterprising Roswell.
+The UFO incident that allegedly happened in 1947, preceded by rocket research in the 1930s, is the jet fuel that ignite creative artists, museum owners, and business people in enterprising Roswell.
 Everywhere you look, you'll see little green men with alien eyes probing your every move, and there's plenty to keep you on the go.

-Take the whole family on a black light journey at the Roswell UFO Spacewalk.
+Take the whole family on a blacklight journey at the Roswell UFO Spacewalk.
 Pose for pictures in the surreal sets of the Area 51 Museum, Alien Zone.
 At the International UFO Museum and Research Center, sift through the facts and folklore, get educated about conspiracy theories, and decide for yourself what to believe about Roswell.

 Had enough of aliens but still up for more fun?
 You'll find yet another slice of quirky Roswell at the Miniatures and Curious Collections Museum.